STUDY JAPANESE ONLINE WITH NATIVES HERE

 The word "like" has a much deeper meaning than you might think.
 I believe liking can be synonymous with "loving", but the word "like" doesn't convey as strong an intensity as the word "amar".

 These people are more successful in studying the language.
-So learn what you want and not what others say.
-I also really liked the words of the Korean teacher 바보 (AiLeen), which says:
+Therefore, learn what you wish and not what others say.
+I also liked the words of the Korean teacher 바보 (AiLeen), who says:

 “If the incentive to do something was genuine and came from the inside out, the chances of the endeavor being a success increase exponentially!”